biopython/biopython/DEPRECATED.rst

 Python 3.9
 ----------
+No longer supported as of Release 1.86, having triggered a deprecation warning as of Release 1.84.
 First supported in release 1.79, although it was mostly working in 1.78.
-Support deprecated as of Release 1.84.

 Python 3.8
 ----------